 3 Cemeteries in the U.S. You Must Visit

-You can learn a lot while visiting a cemetery, though it may sound off-putting to some.
+You can learn a lot while visiting a historic cemetery, though it may sound off-putting to some.
 Rather than looking at a cemetery as a place of evil (or whichever typical myth that comes to mind), take interest in the history there.
-Those who lie in each cemetery paved a path for the future of society.
+Those who lie in each historic cemetery paved a path for the future of society.

 Without further ado, here are three cemeteries that hold a great deal of history in the United States:

 Saint Louis Cemetery No. 1 – New Orleans, Louisiana